os-climate/sostrades-dev-tools/docs/source/user_manual.md

 #### Subsection 3.4.1 Filters

 - **Show not editable inputs data**:
-  This filter enable to show, at a given node, for instance at the Population node, either all inputs: <br>
+  This filter enables to show, at a given node, for instance at the Population node, either all inputs: <br>
 ![](images/platform_study/display_bar/all_inputs.png) <br>
   This will show also the coupling variables. <br>
   Or only editable outputs: <br>